TourmalineCore/React-Packages/packages/react-table-responsive/README.md

   // if it is true filters and sortBy will be stored in memory and when you go back to the table its state will be initialized with it
   // it is stored in a const variable thus state dissapears on page reload enableTableStatePersistance={false}

+  // there you can also provide your custom props:
+  // anything you put into these options will
+  // automatically be available on the instance.
+  // E.g. if you provide a function here,
+  // it will be available from cell renderers
 />
 ```